-The distinction between legal business and illegal schemes can be difficult to distinguish.
-Several high-profile companies billed themselves as MLM organizations but were later sanctioned for running an illegal pyramid scheme.
-For example, Herbalife, the once-popular supplement and skincare company, ended up in trouble.
-The FTC investigated complaints that it provided deceptive information about how much money its distributors could earn selling products.
-The company eventually settled a lawsuit for $200 million and was forced to restructure, but it continued to operate.
+Herbalife, the once-popular supplement and skincare company, ended up in trouble.
+The Federal Trade Commission (FTC) investigated complaints that it provided deceptive information about how much money its distributors could earn selling products.
+The company eventually settled a lawsuit for $200 million.
+Forced to restructure, it continued to operate.

 Can You Go to Jail for Participating in a Pyramid Scheme?

-Those responsible for creating and operating a pyramid scheme can be charged in both criminal and civil court.
-Recruiting people to participate in a pyramid scheme is a felony.
-A person could face years in prison and hefty fines if convicted.
+Those responsible for creating and operating a pyramid scheme can face charges or complaints in both criminal and civil court.
+Recruiting people to participate in a pyramid scheme is often a felony.
+A person could face a prison sentence and hefty fines if convicted.